Doomking/grunt-template-stripping/README.md

 _(Nothing yet)_

 ##Thanks
-this idea and code is from http://www.alloyteam.com/2012/05/pick-up-templates-speed-up/,i just wrapper it to the grunt plugin,so thanks the author.
+this idea and code is from http://www.alloyteam.com/2012/05/pick-up-templates-speed-up/  ,I just wrapper it to the grunt plugin,so thanks the author.